 - 1. There should be no obstructions under or around your workstation. - 2.
 There should be enough space around your workstation to allow you to change position and vary movement.
-It is important you have enough room to move, - stretch and fidget.Cables should be tidy and not a trip or snag hazard.
+It is important you have enough room to move, - 3.
+Cables should be tidy and not a trip or snag hazard.